The Arms Index also known as TRIN is a breadth indicator developed by Richard W. Arms in the year 1967.

 Interpretation of Arms Index

-An Arms index value below 1 is considered to be bullish, value of 1 indicates balanced market and value above 1 represents bearish market.
+An Arms index value below 1 is considered to be bullish, a value of 1 indicates balanced market and value above 1 represents the bearish market.

 Bullish reading< 1

 Neutral reading= 1

 The farther is the value from 1, the greater is the contrast in force between buying and selling on an intraday basis.